- Back up your computer

 Another way to interact with an interpreter is to use what is known as a shell.
 You can type in a statement and press the Enter key, and the shell will respond to your command.
 Using a shell is a great way to test statements to make sure that they do what you think they should.

-You can run a Python shell by launching the “terminal”.
-For Linux, go to
+You can run a Python shell by launching the “Terminal” application.
+In the Terminal window, type

 This will open up the Python prompt, meaning that you can now use Python commands in the shell.
 Now type